kxqzhou/gotron/README.md

 # GoTron
-Experimenting with Go / Golang server and WebSockets communication.
-Client is written in JavaScript with Cocos2D-HTML5
+Experimenting with Golang server and WebSockets communication.
+Front-end is written in JavaScript with Cocos2D-HTML5